RenanRoseno/RenanRoseno/README.md

 **RenanRoseno/RenanRoseno** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started:
+ I’m currently studying Computer Science on IFCE.
+I'm in love for technology and learn new things about softwares .

 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...
 - 👯 I’m looking to collaborate on ...